Updated July 2022

 You’re never too far from the water in Hoi An, be it the river, ocean or the occasional tropical downpour.
 There are countless options for relaxing river tours of all lengths, from brief half-hour jaunts to sunset boat rides with fine dining included.
 For a more rustic trip you can experience life in a basket boat made from bamboo and even pilot a vessel through a palm-tree lined river.
 Further options include guided kayaking, stand-up paddle-boarding and long-tail boats.
 Some tours will include a mix of cycling and food as well as time on the water – a veritable biathlon indeed.

 From dawn to dusk and from countryside to coast and city, you can chose from a range of great photography tours in Hoi An.
-Snappers of all experience are encouraged to join in, with some tours even being suitable for mobile phone cameras.
+With small groups the norm, beginners and advanced photographers will both benefit, with some tours even accommodating mobile phone cameras.
 Not only can you gain a huge amount of photographic knowledge on these trips, but many tours also offer a great opportunity to see Hoi An ‘off the beaten track’.

 Food and Cooking Classes